Naveenchand06/Secure-Message-Analyzer/README.md

 # Safe Message Analyzer

-A new Flutter project aimed at analyzing messages and categorizing them into safe and unsafe classifications.
+Introducing a new Flutter project that focuses on analyzing messages on your mobile device and categorizing them into different groups such as safe, unsure, and messages with links.
+The project also includes a feature to analyze the safety of the links within the messages.
+If a link is deemed safe, you will have the option to copy it, but if it is flagged as unsafe, copying will be restricted.

 ##### Author: [Naveenchand](https://github.com/Naveenchand06).